Fangzzxx/ICHIP-PS2/README.md

 </p>

 ## Testing
-- You will be provided two text files.
+- You will be provided two text files, [Program file](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Program.txt) and [Data file](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Data.txt).
 One contained the set of instructions to be executed.
 Other contained the data to be stored in the memory.
 - We had to Upload the program in the code segment of the Memory and the data in the data segment of the Memory.
 - We Created a testbench with a clock cycle of 100 MHz and executed all the instructions in a sequential order.
-After complete execution of all the instructions, the data segment of Memory was written in an output.txt file.
+After complete execution of all the instructions, the data segment of Memory was written in an output.txt [file](https://github.com/Fangzzxx/ICHIP-PS2/blob/main/Memory_Output.txt).